1jdsteele/twill-qr-landing/dailyDiary.md

 Today really good headway was made.

 Realized instead of starting from "scratch", which is not nothing in shopify, I should start from where he is at.
+Suggestion came from friend.

 Made a copy of the theme of his whole store and gave to make it use as my sandbox dev branch.
 From there was able to look at his code for his blog page and was able to understand the vast majority of what was going on.
 Mostly, a for loop was taking every blog post (called article) and using the properties of the post to render its title, image, a truncated part of the post (in lieu of a summary I believe which would have happened except since he didn't have a summary so the post truncated is used).
 Got rid of all of those properties except the image and was left with a collection of images as the client desired.
 Added target and dynamic title to a tags.
 Changed the paginate.
 Started to get rid of yagni code.